Thunveni Yamaya: Plot

 Percy Peiris (Wasantha Kotuwella) and his new wife, Princy (Indira Jonklas), are on their honeymoon in the wet zone at an isolated guesthouse.
-There, Percy starts having violent hallucinations in the form of flashbacks every time he tries to become intimate with Princy.
+There, Percy starts having violent hallucinations in the form of flashbacks every time he tries to be intimate with Princy.

 After their short lived and physically devoid honeymoon, Percy and Princy return to Percy's family home where he lives with his half-paralyzed mother.
 On the way home, Princy asks to stop at a church.
 Percy obliges then leaves her there and drives off.
 This is where she meets Father Martin (Winston Serasinghe), who makes sure she gets home safely.

-The next morning Father Martin comes to the Peries' house to see Princy.
+The next morning Father Martin visits the Peiris' house to see Princy.
 He explains that Percy's odd behavior is either a mental disorder or a bad spirit has entered him.
 He suggests that Princy gets the old house for bad spirits.
 The violent emotional attacks escalate—Percy refuses to go to work, and when he finds that Princy has sent their servant, Michael, to watch over him, this sends him into a rage.
 With no options, Princy turns to Father Michael, who asks that Percy see another priest who specializes in exorcisms.

 The apparently successful exorcism encourages Princy to attempt consummating their marriage.
 The attempt fails, which drives Princy to her mother.
 Princy asks her mother what she should do about this hurtful and bizarre behavior, and her mother tells her that she can't leave him.
 Percy realizes that Princy is gone, which triggers violence against his servant Michael.
 Soon after, Percy goes to the office and ends up setting papers on fire after his secretary makes some well-intentioned jokes about married life.
 Driving at night, Percy picks up a hitchhiker.
 The conversation leads to wives and girlfriends, sparking the most violent act—Percy throws the hitchhiker to the backseat, and as the man escapes the car, Percy crashes, breaking his glasses and injuring his eye.